Amonkhet/Memory-Chambers/REPORT.md

 - For quantitative data, we will address following aspects: Logics clarity, Feedback Responsiveness, Narrative Engagement, Satisfaction / Flow.
 With scalar 1-5, we aim to get an average score of 4 in every aspect.

 **Timeline**:
-- We will conduct our evaluations with our improved (with sound/music effect) Demo game (by next week) and complete evaluation by Milestone 5.
+- We will conduct our evaluations with our improved (with sound/music effect) Demo game (by the 20th of October) and complete evaluation by Milestone 5.

 **Responsibility**
-- Patrick to improve game levels with richer models and based on player feedbacks.
+- Patrick to improve game levels and overall developments based on player feedbacks.
-- Ryan to add the sound/music effect, and finalise shaders .
+- Ryan to add the sound/music effect, models and finalise shaders.
-- Joly to add any special effect if needed and conduct data analysis.
+- Joly to add animations and special effect and conduct data analysis.
 - Every team needs to conduct game evaluation with 4 players and collect data.